 Here are the two ways to stay anonymous while doing P2P file sharing:

 - Using a proxy or a VPN will be fine if you’re using a file hosting site like MediaFire or Mega.
 Your IP address will be obscured, and you can’t be traced.
-Be sure to choose a VPN that allows P2P sharing such as CyberGhost and Private Internet Access.
+Be sure to choose a VPN that allows P2P sharing such as the five VPNs we have reviewed for torrenting here.

-- For those using BitTorrent specifically, you can still use a VPN, but BT Guard is another good option.
+- For those using BitTorrent specifically, you can still use a VPN, but BTGuard is another option.
 Be aware that it only helps you with BitTorrent, and doesn’t offer you the diverse protection of a VPN.

 - Email and communications